Vera Putina

-Putina lives in the village of Metekhi, about 18 kilometers east of Gori, Georgia.
-Putina says that Putin's father is a Russian mechanic, Platon Privalov, who got Vera pregnant while he was married to another woman.
+Putina was born in the village of Terekhino near Ochyor, Perm Krai in the Soviet Union.
+She lived in the village of Metekhi, a village in Kaspi Municipality, about 18 km east of Gori, Georgia.
+Putina claimed that Putin's father was a Russian mechanic, Platon Privalov, who got Vera pregnant while he was married to another woman.
+She claimed Putin was two years older than his registered birth date as he was held back in school.
 A "Vladimir Putin" was registered at Metekhi school in 1959–1960.
 Records show that his stated nationality is Georgian.
-Putina married a Georgian soldier Giorgi Osepahvili.
-Her husband pressured her to abandon her son, Putin.
+Putina married a Georgian soldier, Giorgi Osepahvili.
+Her husband pressured her to abandon her son.
 In December 1960, she delivered "Vova" back to his grandparents in Russia.
-Putina believes that the St. Petersburg-based "parents" referred to in Putin's official biography adopted her son from his grandparents.
+Putina believed that the St. Petersburg-based "parents" referred to in Putin's official biography adopted her son from his grandparents.

 Through her contacts, she learned that Putin had become a KGB officer.
 In 1999, she spotted Putin on television.

-Putina says that Russian and Georgian people visited her village to pressure her to remain silent.
+Putina said that Russian and Georgian people visited her village to pressure her to remain silent.
 A school teacher, who says she taught Putin, stated that she too had been threatened.
-Putina says she is ready to do DNA tests.
+Putina said she was ready to do DNA tests.
 Russian journalist Artyom Borovik's plane crash coincided with the documentary he was making about Putin's childhood, including a report about Vera Putina.
 Italian journalist Antonio Russo was reportedly also interested in Vera Putina before he was murdered.

+Putina died in Tbilisi, Georgia, in May 2023, at the age of 96.
+She was buried in Metekhi on 30 May.